SLakehal27/PolyHx2024/README.md

 # Disclaimer
 **The AI in this project does not come from our own model.
 We used OpenAI's API to be able to have image recognition features for our project.**
+**As for the commit history, we had a problem in which the API key was public, so to remove it from the repo, we decided to keep it private, thus the 2 commits in this repo**

 # Installation
 ```